idleDevel/Case-Volume-Tool/README.md

 ## Description
 This tool started out a widget to help with my personal computer case design projects.
 It would have been easy enough to just use spreadsheets, but I found this was a good programming exercise and enabled me to more easily adjust values with my CAD pulled up.
 The "Always On Top" functionality is pretty clutch for that.

 I am releasing this as free to use under GPL 3.0, but there are funding links both in the app and on the github.
-I've spent about 48 hours so far, so if you feel inclined please feel free to buy me a coffee :)
+I've spent about 50 hours as of this commit, so if you feel inclined you are welcome to buy me a coffee :)

 ## Features